Aspiring-Writer/_posts/pnpgff-3.md

 "Well, don't know who that Lawrence guy is but an egomaniac is usually narcissistic and cults perform rituals.
 Some rituals could have kidnapping involved, I've heard of that before."

-"So let me see if I got this right, Garth Lawrence is a narcissistic egomaniac who leads a cult that may have kidnapped Cassidy Williams for one of it's holiday rituals?"
+"So let me see if I got this right, Garth Lawrence is a narcissistic egomaniac who leads a cult that may have kidnapped Cassidy Williams for one of its holiday rituals?"

 "That's what she said?"